axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 thus avoiding boxing in most cases.
 First introduced in Scala 2.8 by Iulian Dragos, by Scala 2.11 specialization has become a pretty robust language feature, and a lot of its issues have been fixed, but there are places where it might stab you in the back if you don't watch out.
-Problem is, specialization interacts with a huge bunch of edge-cases in the language and obscure language features in ways that are not expected.
+Problem is, specialization interacts with a some edge-cases in the language and obscure language features in ways that are not expected.
 Sometimes, these are just unresolved bugs.
 Here are some tips and tricks that might help you.

+Note: when used correctly, this is a powerful and extremely useful feature few JVM languages (if any) can parallel these days.
+Don't get scared by these tips.

 ## Know the conditions for method specialization